section-engineering-education/engineering-education/articles/how-to-build-astatic-site-with-gatsbyjs/index.md

 import { Link } from "gatsby"
 `

-### Using Plugins in GatsbyJS
+### Using Plugins in Gatsby.js

-GatsbyJS offers [plugins](https://www.gatsbyjs.com/plugins/) built by a community of developers who want to share cool and awesome features with everyone.
+Gatsby.js offers [plugins](https://www.Gatsby.js.com/plugins/) built by a community of developers who want to share cool and awesome features with everyone.

 We will be using a plugin for [Typogyaphy Js](https://kyleamathews.github.io/typography.js/) (a CSS framework) to style up the CSS by default.